cambyze/cambyze-banking/services/README.md

 # Project architecture

-# Project architecture

 > This mini project is organized into 3 Maven projects:
-> - the persistence with a mySQL DB => cambyze-banking-persistence-1.0.0.jar
+> - the persistence with a mySQL DB => persistence-0.0.1-SNAPSHOT.jar
-> - the services => cambyze-banking-services-1.0.0.jar
+> - the business services => services-0.0.1-SNAPSHOT.jar
-> - the REST APIs => cambyze-banking-api-1.0.0.war
+> - the REST APIs => banking-api.war
 >

 ## Glossary